Four Stabbed During Unrest After Pro-Trump Rally in Downtown DC

-Four people were stabbed Saturday during the unrest following a pro-Trump rally downtown, D.C.
+Four people were stabbed Saturday during unrest in downtown D.C. following a pro-Trump rally, D.C.
 Fire and EMS said.

-The victims were transported from the 500 block of 11th Street NW.
+The incident happened amid clashes between supporters of President Donald Trump and counterprotesters Saturday night.
+Earlier in the day, Trump supporters rallied in the District.
+In late afternoon, police said that beyond minor scuffles, there had been no major acts of violence or criminal activity.

+But tensions rose later Saturday, as widespread but sporadic clashes broke out downtown.

+Local

 D.C.
 Fire and EMS said all the victims suffered critical, though not life-threatening, injuries.

-Local
+News4 is working to learn if any arrests have been made in the stabbings.

-Officials also said an assault victim was transported from the scene with non-life threatening injuries.
-Two other demonstrators were transported with various minor, medical injuries.
+Officials also said an assault victim was also transported from the scene with non-life threatening injuries.

-Two D.C. police officers were also injured during the night, suffering non-life threatening injuries near 16th and K Streets.
+In other incidents during Saturday night's clashes, two other demonstrators were transported with minor medical injuries, and two D.C. police officers were also injured during the night, suffering non-life threatening injuries near 16th and K streets.

 That brings the total number of injured during the unrest after 7 p.m. to nine.